Inclusion Body Myositis – Dysphagia, or Difficulty Swallowing

 The mechanics of swallowing are complicated, and are explained in this video:

 If you have dysphagia, everyone you live with should know how to help if you choke.
-Please read the recommendations from the American Red Cross.
+They should learn the recommended ways to assist in a choking emergency.

 Swallowing is sometimes easier in certain head positions, such as the chin-down position.